Gangtaro/Gangtaro/README.md

-- 👋 Hi, I’m @Gangtaro
+- 👋 Hi, I’m Gyeongtae Im (임경태, @gangtaro)
-- 👀 I’m interested in Data Science, Analysis, Machine Learning and Deep Learning for Data science.
+- 👀 I’m interested in ...
+  - Machine Learning & Deep Learning
+  - Recommend System
+  - Data Science and Data analysis
-- 🌱 I’m currently learning ... all of data science
+- 🌱 I’m currently learning RecSys with NAVER Boostcamp Ai-tech
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... igt0530@gmail.com
+- 📫 How to reach me
+  - igt0530@gmail.com

 <!---
 Gangtaro/Gangtaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.